 In addition to his professional career, Rafat has been active in the field of youth development and youth political inclusion since 2004.
-He is the Co- Founder and Chairman of Resonate!
-Yemen, a leading non-profit foundation that specializes in the field of engaging youth in public policy in Yemen.
+He is the co-founder and chairman of Resonate!
+Yemen, a leading non-profit foundation that specialises in the field of engaging youth in public policy in Yemen.
 He sits on the board of advisors of Rowad Entrepreneurship Foundation in Yemen, and is a trustee of Silatech Qatar, the leading foundation working on tackling youth unemployment in the Arab world.
-Al-Akhali was selected as a Young Global Leaders in 2015 by the World Economic Forum.
-He was previously a non-resident fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council, and a member of the Board of Advisors for the “GCC in Transition” project at Chatham House.
+Rafat was selected as a Young Global Leader in 2015 by the World Economic Forum.
+He was previously a non-resident fellow at the Rafik Hariri Center for the Middle East at the Atlantic Council, and a member of the board of advisors for the GCC in Transition project at Chatham House.